 I've tried several products for filling the wood grain of oak and only a few have worked out.
-When you have over twenty, or even thirty cabinet doors to paint, choosing a product that fills the grain and sands easily is important.
+When you have over 20 or even 30 cabinet doors to paint, choosing a product that fills the grain and sands easily is important.
 There is nothing more annoying than working with a product that's difficult to sand.

 I don't like using products with a short shelf life.
 I like reusing my shop materials throughout the year instead of throwing out a half-filled container because it dried out a few days after opening the lid.